phobco/8ball/README.md

 # Magic ball

-Magic ball is a simple console program that is used for fortune telling or seeking advice.
-Written in [Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language))
+Magic ball is a simple console program written in [Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language)) that is used for fortune telling or seeking advice.

+The user asks yes-no question to the “ball”, runs the program and receives an answer.

+Available languages: `en` `ru`

 #### Usage: